Northern Norway: Wind

 Wind strength is strongest in winter and late autumn, when the Lows are strongest.
 Summers and early autumn are much less windy and will rarely see the wind strength that can be experienced in winter.
 Every winter sees windstorms disrupting communications (ferries, air traffic), especially along the outer seaboard.
 However, many winter days are completely calm.
-The most windy location in continental Norway (apart from mountain summits) is Fruholmen Lighthouse (Fruholmen fyr) in Måsøy not far from the North Cape.
+The most windy location in continental Norway (apart from mountain summits) is Fruholmen Lighthouse (Fruholmen fyr) in Måsøy Municipality not far from the North Cape.
 The most windy city in Northern Norway is Bodø with on average 153 days/year with strong breeze or more and 24 days with gale-force winds, while Vardø, also lacking shelter, sees 136 days of strong breeze or more and 18 days with gale.
 Inland valleys and sheltered fjord areas—particularly if sheltered by mountains—are much less windy.
 Tromsø, partly sheltered by large islands, experiences on average 27 days/year with strong breeze, and 1 day with gale, and Bardufoss sees on average only 11 days with strong breeze or more and scarcely ever experiences gale.
 In winter, there might sometimes blow cold winds from the freezing highlands out through the large fjords, -10 C and strong breeze will feel very cold on the skin.
 Mild westerlies are still much more common in most winters.
 Weather patterns are inherently unpredictable in this northern region—both low pressure and high pressure weather can occur at any time of year, although the strongest winds occur in winter.